Categories

 Both annealed glass and tempered glass have unique characteristics that make them ideal for a wide range of applications.

-AIS is a leading glass solutions company that specialises in designing, manufacturing and marketing a wide array of glass products suitable for both residential and industrial applications.
+AIS is a leading glass solutions company that specialises in designing, manufacturing, and marketing a wide array of glass products suitable for both residential and industrial applications.

 We use cookies to help you get the best possible experience of our site.
 By clicking 'Accept' you agree to our use of cookies.